Rekha's net worth: A look at the grand life of the timeless beauty

 Synonymous with elegance and timeless allure, there is no other actress as legendary as Rekha.
 Recognised as one of the finest actresses in Indian cinema, the veteran star still has the same impact on the audience as she had when she began acting in movies.
-With more than 180 films and several accolades in her kitty, Rekha enjoys a whopping net worth even now.
+With more than 180 films and several accolades in her kit, Rekha enjoys a whopping net worth even till today.

 The gorgeous actress was born into a family of actors, but choosing acting as a career was not something Rekha had in mind.
 She started working as an actor at a fairly young age due to several reasons.
 She was just one-year-old when she played a small role in the Telugu-language drama Inti Guttu (1958).
 A financial crunch in the household forced Rekha to give up on her dream of becoming a flight attendant and she had to kickstart her acting career when she was just in the ninth grade.